• videocam Live Webinar with Live Q&A

 Introduction

-This CLE course will assist in-house and outside counsel in protecting the attorney-client privilege and attorney work product when responding to a government investigation, inquiry, or audit.
+This CLE course will assist in-house and outside counsel in protecting the attorney-client privilege and attorney work product when responding to a government investigation, inquiry, or audit, including emerging privilege and work-product issues raised by the use of generative AI and related technologies.

 Description